Anti-personnel blast mine

 The picture above shows the trembler anti-tilt device in the Type 72b.
 The trembler can be triggered by moving the mine through less than 10 degrees, so could be activated during excavation of a metal detector signal, and would almost certainly be activated if an exposed mine were picked up.

 The Type 72b can only be initiated electronically.
 If the batteries are dead or the circuit broken, there is no inbuilt mechanical process to detonate the mine.
 (Poking at the pyrotechnic with a pin or a stick can still do it, of course.)

 In my tests, the Type 72b's anti-tilt trembler device was reliably triggered by passing a strip of four neodymium magnets laterally above the mine at an 11mm distance.
 The magnets used were marketed as 1/2" x 1/4" x 1/8" thick, N40 Grade, Ni-Cu-Ni plated neodymium block magnets.

-As a consequence (pending more detailed research results) using hand-held magnets in areas where active Type 72b mines are anticipated is not recommended UNLESS the magnets are attached to a blast resistant hand-tool that protects the user's hand by distance, ground angle and handguard (such as the AVS demining trowel).
+As a consequence (pending more detailed research results) using hand-held magnets in areas where active Type 72b mines are anticipated is not recommended UNLESS the magnets are attached to a blast resistant hand-tool that protects the user's hand by distance, ground angle and handguard (such as the AVS demining trowel or magnet wand).
 The relatively small amount of HE in the Type 72b (50g) means that such a tool used at a low angle to the ground should mean that blast injury to the hand is avoided (shock injury, sprains or broken bones may occur).
 Of course the user should also have suitable frontal PPE.

 Type 72b is in the shape of the arming pin.
-The "a" has a round
+The 'a' has a round

 ring on the pin.
-The "b" has a triangular "ring" on the pin.
+The 'b' has a triangular 'ring' on the pin.

 reported to have been glued together, so may be impossible to